roopesh-nivedit/documentation-samples-md/find-needles/notes.md

   }
   ```

-In the existing logic, the split method for the haystack string is executed for every iteration of the first for loop.
-This is not required as the 'words' string array is reassigned with the same value every time when it is inside the for loop.
-As shown in the improved logic, it is better if the 'words' string array is assigned only once.
+In the existing logic, the split method for the haystack string is executed for every iteration of the first 'for' loop.
+This is not required as the 'words' string array is reassigned with the same value whenever it is inside the 'for' loop.
+The improved logic shows that it is better if the 'words' string array is assigned only once.
 Hence, we should move the string array outside the first for loop.
-This improves the speed of the program, especially when the haystack is big.
+This improves the program's speed, especially when the haystack is big.